 Beginning April 24, 2021, you should begin dialing the area code + telephone number for all local calls, including calls within the same area code.
 If you forget and dial just 7 digits, your call will still be completed.

 Beginning October 24, 2021, you must dial the area code + telephone number (or 1 + the area code + telephone number as applicable) for all local calls.
-On and after this date, local calls dialed with only 7 digits may not be completed, and a recording will inform you that your call cannot be completed as dialed.
+On and after this date, local calls dialed with only 7 digits may not be completed, and a recording may inform you that your call cannot be completed as dialed.
 If you get this recording, you must hang up and dial again using the area code and the 7-digit number.

 Beginning July 16, 2022, dialing “988” will route your call to the National Suicide Prevention and Mental Health Crisis Lifeline.